Table of Contents

 - Your name and the name of your business

-- Your basic contact information: name, email, website, social media, and phone number
+- Your basic contact information: name, email, website, social media, and your digits (personal or business phone number)

 - What you do, for example: artist, photographer, real estate agent